 Significance is a project co-ordinated by Alice Kettle and Jane McKeating and brought to fruition by staff and students from Manchester School of Art to celebrate the significance of the Gawthorpe Textile Collection.
 In selecting a textile from the Gawthorpe collection, I was drawn to an unfinished embroidery sample.
 Details…

 Project: Sustainable Silk Screen Image Making for Studio Based Printed Textile Design.
 This project aims to evaluate the use of sustainable silk screen image making for studio based printed textile design through the practical testing of sustainable silk screen making products as opposed to traditional photostencil processes.
 Details…

 The film captures what the project was about.
 We had a range of participants from art/design/science faculties and took them to the wilderness to learn.
 Details…

-Rachel Kelly is a member of the Crafts Research Group.
+Rachel Kelly is a member of the Design Research Hub.

 Kelly, R., 2016.
 Significance, Knit and Stitch Shows at Alexandra Palace and Harrogate, Oct-Nov 2016.